Eoseira: History and classification

 Diatom fossils at Horsefly had been noted by Mark Wilson and Adrian Bogan (1994) who identified significant diatom volumes in the "summer varves" during study of a 6,375 year long stratigraphic section.
 Fossil material was studied subsequently by Alexander Wolfe and Mark Edlund (2005) with the type description of the species being published in the Canadian Journal of Earth Sciences.
 They designated three type specimens at the time of publication, the holotype "CANA 76143" and paratype "BCr; CANA 76144" which were both accessioned into the Canadian Museum of Nature at Ottawa, while the isotype was placed in the California Academy of Sciences Diatom Herbarium.
 Both the holotype and isotype were collected from the lower (H2) varve sequence exposed at the Horsefly mine locality.
 The paratype was collected at the nearby outcrops along the Black Creek Road.
 Wolfe and Edlund coined the specific epithet wilsonii as a patronym honoring Mark Wilson as recognition for his enormous work on western North American Eocene lake paleolimnology and paleoichthyology.
 They did not give an etymology for the genus name Eoseira.

 E. wilsonii was placed into the family Aulacoseiraceae based on the numerous similarities to other members of the family, but placed into the monotypic new genus Eoseira due to a suite of distinctive features.
 Aulacoseiraceae is considered one of the first diatom families to transition from marine to freshwater habitats, sometime during the Cretaceous.
 The oldest genus of the family is Aulacoseira, from which Eoseira and other undescribed genera branched from in the Eocene, while a second diversification even took place in the Miocene resulting in the extinct genera Alveolophora, Miosira, and Pseudoaulacosira.
-E. wilsonii is suggested to be a sister branch to the aulacoseiroid linages.
+E. wilsonii is suggested to be a sister branch to the aulacoseiroid lineages.